On Termination of Polynomial Programs with Equality Conditions: A running example

 \section{A running example}

-Consider the following polynomial program (denoted by \verb|running|): \begin{exm} Here ``\textsc{?}'' means that the condition has been ignored by abstraction of the program, and thus in each iteration these two assignments are \textit{nondeterministically} chosen.
-Our problem is to decide if or not for any initial value $(x_0,y_0)$ in a given set $V=\{(x,y)\mid x^2+y=0\}$, the program would always terminate in a finite number of iterations. \end{exm} For simplicity, the polynomial of the loop guard is denoted as $G(x,y)=x+y$, and the two polynomial vectors of the assignments as $\bA_1(x,y)=(y^2,2x+y)$ and $\bA_2(x,y)=(2x^2+y-1,x+2y+1)$.
+Consider the following polynomial program (denoted by \verb|running|): \begin{exm} Here ``\textsc{?}'' means that the condition takes a random Boolean value, and thus in each iteration one of the two assignments is \textit{nondeterministically} selected.
+What we concern is to decide if or not for any initial value $(x_0,y_0)$ in a given set $V=\{(x,y)\mid x^2+y=0\}$, the program would always terminate in a finite number of iterations. \end{exm} For simplicity, the polynomial of the loop guard is denoted as $G(x,y)=x+y$, and the two polynomial vectors of the assignments as $\bA_1(x,y)=(y^2,2x+y)$ and $\bA_2(x,y)=(2x^2+y-1,x+2y+1)$.
 Our approach is to compute the set $D$ of all possible initial values of $(x_0,y_0)$ for which the program may not terminate.
-Thus, the termination problem of the program on the set of inputs $X$ is easily obtained by checking if $X\cap D=\emptyset$.
-The detailed procedure is described step by step as follows:\begin{enumerate} \item Consider the equation $G(x,y)=x+y=0$, and write the set of its solutions as $D_0$.
-Thus, $(x_0,y_0)\in D_0$ means that the body of the loop should be executed once at least w.r.t. the input. \item Denote by $D_{(1)}$ and $D_{(2)}$ the solution sets of equations:
+Thus, the termination problem of the program on the set $X$ of inputs is easily obtained by checking whether $X\cap D=\emptyset$.
+The procedure is outlined as follows: \begin{enumerate} \item Consider the equation $G(x,y)=x+y=0$, and write the set of its solutions as $D_0$.
+Thus, $(x_0,y_0)\in D_0$ means that the body of the loop should be executed once at least w.r.t.~the input. \item Denote by $D_{(1)}$ and $D_{(2)}$ the solution sets of equations: